-I make a point in the beginning to get to know each new student’s current level, their unique goals and interests.
+I make a point in the beginning to get to know each new student’s current experience level, and their unique goals and interests.
 I begin with method books at first in order to cover the basics.
-But then love to find what additional options may excite each individual, for example; improvising and jazz, popular music, classical, composing, playing duets, movie theme music.
-Or maybe just that one haunting song, the one that made you decide to pick up a musical instrument.
+But then love to find what additional options may excite each individual, for example; improvising and jazz, popular music, classical, composing, playing duets, movie theme music, or maybe just that one haunting song, the one that made you decide to pick up a musical instrument.

 Why did you want to become a music teacher?

-I graduated from Portland State University with a degree in Music and Music Education.
+I graduated from Portland State University with a degree in music and music education.
 From then on I’ve always loved the idea of bringing music into other peoples lives.
 It was many years later I realized that one-on-one private teaching was for me!
-I absolutely love being the support system for those perusing their own musical dreams!
+I absolutely love being the support system for those pursuing their own musical dreams!